httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

-For field names, byte values that are not permitted in an HTTP field name cause the message to be invalid; see {{Section 5.1 of HTTP}} for a definition of what is valid and {{invalid}} for handling of invalid messages.
-A recipient MUST treat a message that contains field values that would cause an HTTP/2 message to be malformed according to {{Section 8.2.1 of H2}} as invalid; see {{invalid}}.
+For field names, byte values that are not permitted in an HTTP field name cause the message to be invalid; see {{Section 5.1 of HTTP}} for a definition of what is valid and {{invalid}} regarding the handling of invalid messages.
+A recipient MUST treat a message that contains field values that would cause an HTTP/2 message to be malformed according to {{Section 8.2.1 of H2}} as invalid;
+see {{invalid}}.

 The same field name can be repeated in multiple field lines; see {{Section 5.2 of HTTP}} for the semantics of repeated field names and rules for combining